 The AHA, Inc. Hippotherapy Treatment Principles – Part I is the first of our Foundation Courses and attendance and participation in all 4-days of this course is required.
 It is designed for therapy professionals to learn about hippotherapy as a treatment tool/strategy and members of their treatment team.
-It is recommended that therapists have at least 2 years clinical experience in their field treating and handling patients they plan to treat with a variety of tools and strategies before attending.
+It is recommended that therapists have at least 2 years of clinical experience in their field treating and handling patients they plan to treat with a variety of tools and strategies before attending.
 The focus of this course is a comprehensive overview of all facets of hippotherapy as a standard practice therapy tool/strategy within the scope of practice for occupational therapy, physical therapy and/or speech-language therapy professionals.
-Hands on practicums are available in this course.
+Hands-on practicums are available in this course.
 The curriculum may be utilized only under conditions set forth by AHA, Inc.

 This course will teach the therapist the principles of hippotherapy (skillfully manipulated equine movement), the history and the application into a patients Plan of Care, the protocol to match the horse to the patient and determine the horse’s movement and pattern as well as therapist facilitation needed to address the impairment that affects the participation restriction to address the function outcome, Precautions and contraindications, documentation and billing, research, practicums for therapists to feel the impact of equine movement with clinical decision application for matching horse and patient and a live treatment demonstration with feedback.
 Read More

 Hippotherapy Treatment Principles – Part II

 This course is the second of the two AHA Inc. Foundation courses.
-Therapist taking this course will have the opportunity to treat and apply in a healthcare trans-disciplinary team approach to clinical problem-solving in the equine environment.
+Therapists taking this course will have the opportunity to treat patients in a healthcare setting and apply a trans-disciplinary team approach to clinical problem-solving in the equine environment.
 The students will be implementing the principles of hippotherapy, the research and progression of treatment as part of a plan of care for a patient.
 This course is designed for licensed PT’’s, OTs, SLPs, PTAs, OTAs, and SLPAs who have taken AHA Inc.’s Hippotherapy Treatment Principles – Part I Course.
 Read More